 - Canadian-based USD$ bank account (TD, CIBC, Royal Bank.. they all have one)

 - Questrade account

-It won’t say “Transferwise Borderless” but basically all Transferwise accounts are borderless.
+It won’t say “Wise Borderless” but basically all Wise accounts are borderless.

 You can hold up to 40 currencies in there.
 The setup was standard – name, address, occupation.

 You have to do this to verify the account as a minimum.